-This SBAS Testbed is a satellite based positioning infrastructure that will available from June 2017 – January 2019.
-CRCSI will coordinate and undertake user testing of SBAS in Australia and New Zealand in conjunction with a benefit analysis of SBAS technology to Australia and New Zealand.
+This SBAS test-bed is a satellite based positioning infrastructure that will available from June 2017 – January 2019.
+CRCSI is coordinating and undertaking user testing of SBAS in Australia and New Zealand in conjunction with an economic benefit analysis of SBAS technology in the region.

 The positioning signals for evaluation are:

-The current L1 Legacy service similar to that available in the United States (WAAS), Europe (EGNOS), Japan (MSAS), India (GAGAN) and Russia (SDCM).
+- The current L1 Legacy service similar to that available in the United States (WAAS), Europe (EGNOS), Japan (MSAS), India (GAGAN) and Russia (SDCM).

 This trial is supported by a $12 million investment from the Australian Government as announced in January 2017 with a further $2 million from the New Zealand Government.

 Further information about this research can be found on the Geoscience Australia and LINZ websites.
 Information about the CRCSI's positioning program can be found here.
 News and current details about the Australian National Positioning Infrastructure can be obtained here.